AkzidenzGrotesk-py/Taneleer/README.md

 # Taneleer
 Manage values in Slack.
 Made for D&amp;D.

-You must host the app yourself.
+You must host the app yourself, this can be done through [ngrok](https://ngrok.com/).

 ## Current Features (`/vault-help`)
 ### ***Taneleer\'s Vault***